-A completed application must be submitted to the Program Coordinator prior to the intake period deadline.
-All applications must be submitted before construction on the project begins.
-For the Façade Conservation and Enhancement and Heritage Conservation Incentives, intake periods will take place in the Spring and Fall.
+The Façade Conservation and Enhancement and Heritage Conservation incentive intake periods will take place in the Spring and Fall.
+Applications must be received prior to the intake period deadline.
 Exact deadline dates to apply for this incentive will be determined by the Program Coordinator and provided on the City of Saskatoon website.
-The Building Refresh intake period runs all year until all available funding has been allocated.